Azure/azureml-examples/cli/jobs/deepspeed/deepspeed-training/README.md

 ```
 az ml job create --file job.yml
 ```

-When the job completes, the optimal DeepSpeed configuration can be found at ``outputs/autotuning_results/results/ds_config_optimal.json``.
+> Using with Autotuning: If the deepspeed-autotuning example is run first, you can use the the optimal ``ds_config.json`` file that is generated as the configuration file for this example.
+This will allow for better resource utilization.